 Length of Program Normally, a minimum of 12 months of study and research is needed to complete the requirements for the degree.
 195.67.5 The MBA/MF Joint Program The Faculty of Agriculture, Forestry, and Home Economics and the School of Business offer a program of joint study that permits students to earn both the MBA and MF degrees in two years of full-time study.
 Students in the first year of either the regular MBA program or the MF regular program, as well as new entrants, are eligible to apply for the joint program.
 Applicants are expected to have completed two years of professional forestry-related experience.
 Refer to \$195.8.6 under Business for program details.
 195.67.6 The MBA/MAg Joint Program The Faculty of Agriculture, Forestry, and Home Economics and the School of Business offer a program of joint study that permits students to earn both the MBA and MAg degrees in two years of full-time study.
 Students in the first year of either the regular MBA program or the regular MAg program, as well as new entrants, are eligible to apply for the joint program.
 Applicants are normally expected to have completed three years of relevant professional experience.
 Refer to \$195.8.4 under Business for program details.
-195.67.7 The Degree of PhD Program Requirements UNIVERSITY OF ALBERTA Course requirements for the PhD will be based on the student's previous training and anticipated needs in the student's area of specialization, the total course load being at the discretion of the student's supervisory committee.
+195.67.7 The Degree of PhD Program Requirements Course requirements for the PhD will be based on the student's previous training and anticipated needs in the student's area of specialization, the total course load being at the discretion of the student's supervisory committee.
 All students in the PhD program must take REN R 603 (exemptions may apply) and REN R 604.
-Otherwise there is no fixed minimum course requirement for students who hold a master's degree.
-Students entering the PhD program, who do not have a master's degree, will be expected to complete at least four graduate-level courses (500 number or higher) including at least one in research methods, statistics, and/or experimental design.
+Otherwise there is no fixed minimum course requirement protudents who hold a master's degree.
+Students entering the PhD program, who do not have a master's degree, will be expected to fulfil the MSc coursework requirement (see §195.67.2), in addition to REN R 603 and REN R 604.
 Students in the PhD program must pass an oral pre-candidacy assessment within six months of registration and an oral candidacy exam, supervised by a committee formed according to Faculty of Graduate Studies and Research regulations within two years of initial registration.
 All candidates for the PhD must prepare an acceptable thesis presenting the results of their research.
 Candidates will be examined orally on their thesis results by committees formed according to §194.
 There is no language requirement other than English for the PhD.